Xillicis/gb-asm-tutorial/_tutorial/en/part1/hello_world.md

 $ rgblink -o hello-world.gb hello-world.o
 $ rgbfix -v -p 0xFF hello-world.gb
 {% endhighlight %}

+‼️ Be careful with arguments!
+They must be in a certain order, and must all be separated by some whitespace (though any amount works).
+If you need whitespace within an argument, you must quote it:

+{: .good-bad}
+1. `rgbasm -o hello world.o hello world.asm` won't work
+2. `rgbasm -o "hello world.o" "hello world.asm"` will work

+{: .good-bad}
+1. `rgbasm -o hello-world.asm hello-world.o` won't work (and may corrupt `hello-world.asm`!)
+2. `rgbasm hello-world.asm -o hello-world.o` will work

 It should look like this:
 <script id="asciicast-xfWYirngXORWF2t2jPGWz9nXB" src="https://asciinema.celforyon.fr/a/xfWYirngXORWF2t2jPGWz9nXB.js" async></script>